c-c-l/DatAsana/README.md

 4. Add JS function to hide/display lines
 5. Add JS function to hide/display poses names
 6. Add JS function to display name in English or Sanskrit
+7. Add JS function to display poses by type or benefits
 7. Clean up JS code

 ## Requirements